JunweiNotAvailable/jubbo-app/README.md

 ## Goal

-Genuconv is an app that runs quietly in the background of your life and becomes your invisible communication ally.
+An app that runs quietly in the background of your life and becomes your invisible communication ally.

 When you're mid-conversation and struggling to express yourself, it steps in to help by:
 - Listening to the conversation in real-time